 Our History

 Founded April 11, 1934, the Washington County Historical Society is a private, non-profit educational institution with about 700 members.
 There are two membership meetings held annually during the late summer and late winter.
-The society operates four museum sites.
+The society operates three museum sites.
 The society’s research library has been growing since that first meeting in 1934.
 It is housed in the reconstructed carriage house behind the Warden’s House Museum.
 The WCHS endowment fund was established in 1984 to provide a source of funding for everyday administrative and operating expenses.

 In the early years of the society, the membership meetings were held at the Stillwater Public Library.
 The first society president was Edward E. Bloomquist, who was also the county school superintendent.
 The first donation to the society was the book History of Washington County and the St. Croix Valley by Warner and Foote.